Jaded-Encoding-Thaumaturgy/muxtools/README.md

 Git is always the most updated one obviously but I can't guarantee that everything is in a working state.

-You can also grab the lastest stable ish versions from pip.
+You can also grab the latest stable ish versions from pip.

 [![PyPI version](https://badge.fury.io/py/muxtools.svg)](https://badge.fury.io/py/muxtools)